BharathKumarReddy2103/AWS-Cloud/Day-11/AWS CloudFormation.md

 •	Check the **Public IP** and **Instance ID** (also visible in stack outputs)

+---

+**Real-World Use Case**

+A DevOps team needs to spin up test environments for every feature branch.
+Using a CloudFormation template like this, they can automate instance provisioning directly from their CI/CD pipeline (e.g., GitLab CI/CD, GitHub Actions, or Jenkins).

 **Best Practices**

 •	Use **YAML** over JSON for readability and comments